hugowschneider/longdist.py/README.md

                         relative length; 2 - Longest ORF relative length --ratio <0.75>        The ratio of whole dataset that should be used for training.
 Default is 0.75.
-  --size <200>          Mininum sequence size to consider.
+  --size <200>          Minimum sequence size to consider.
 Default is 200.
   --cv <10>             Number of folds in cross-validation.
 Default is 10.
   --log2c <-5,15,2>     Set the range of c to
                         2^{begin,...,begin+k*step,...,end}.
 Default is